Crown-Commercial-Service/digitalmarketplace-frameworks/README.md

 -------------

 * `question` name of the question, displayed in forms and summary tables (required)
+* `question_advice` a note about the question asked, usually giving some more information about what it means and why it is being asked
 * `type` type of the question input, used to find the related toolkit form template (required)
 * `name` short question name to use in summary tables instead of the full question.
 Also used to generate the URL slug for addressable questions
 * `empty_message` a message to display instead of "Answer required" if question wasn't answered
-* `hint` hint text to display after the question name
+* `hint` hint text to display after the question, eg advice about how to best format you answer
 * `optional` if set to `true` makes the question optional
 * `options` a list of possible values for the types that support them.
 Each option consists of:
     * `label` text displayed on the option label (required)